To the Members of

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-(B) With respect to the other matters to be included in the Auditors' Report inaccordance with Rule 11 of the Companies (Audit and
+g) With respect to the other matters to be included in the Auditors Report inaccordance with the requirements of section 197(16) of the Act as amended

 iii.
 There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.

 iv. (a) The Management has represented that to the best of its knowledge andbelief other than as disclosed in the note 53 to the financial statements no funds havebeen advanced or loaned or invested (either from borrowed funds or share premium or anyother sources or kind of funds) by the

 Company to or in any other person or entitiesincluding foreign entities ("Intermediaries") with the understanding whetherrecorded in writing or otherwise that the Intermediary shall directly or indirectly lendor invest in other person or entities identified in any manner whatsoever by or on behalfof the

 Company ("Ultimate Beneficiaries") or provide any guarantee security or thelike on behalf of the Ultimate Beneficiaries.

 (b) The Management has represented that to the best of its knowledge andbelief other than as disclosed in the note 53 to the financial statements no funds havebeen received by the Company from any person or entities including foreign entities("Funding Parties") with the understanding whether recorded in writing orotherwise that the Company shall directly or indirectly lend or invest in other personsor entities identified in any manner whatsoever by or on behalf of the Funding Party("Ultimate